 Tax identity theft happens when an identity thief swipes your Social Security number, files a tax return and claims a fraudulent refund from the U.S. government.
 You may not know that an identity thief has struck until your legitimate tax return gets rejected because a thief used your Social Security number to file a phony […] Read More

 Got a big tax bill, and wondering how to pay it?
 You can charge your taxes on a credit card…but you will pay a processing fee.
 Payment processors such as Pay1040.com, PayUSAtax.com, ValueTaxPayment.com, OfficialPayments.com and ChoicePay.com allow taxpayers to pay tax bills by credit cards.
 But you’ll more than pay for this convenience with the […] Read More

 Not paying your taxes can seriously hurt your credit reports.
 But there is a way to fix that if you qualify.
 Will Unpaid Taxes Affect My Credit Report?
 You can check your credit each month using Credit.com’s free Credit Report Card.
 This completely free tool will break down your credit score into sections and give […] Read More

 Owing the IRS a big tax bill come April 15 doesn’t automatically affect your credit.
 But how you choose to pay your taxes does, and unpaid taxes may impact your credit as well.
-Here are some ways that you can pay your tax bill and how they impact your credit.
-Payment Option 1: A Personal […] Read More
+[Offer: Are old tax debts still haunting your credit report and having an unfair impact on your scores?
+Lexington Law to help […] Read More